-Western Michigan University's integrative holistic health and wellness program offers a graduate certificate program and an undergraduate minor.
+Western Michigan University's integrative holistic health and wellness program offers a graduate certificate (18 credit hours), four specialty graduate certificates ( 9 credit hours each), and an undergraduate minor.
 The curricula:

-- Provide a foundation in integrative health and wellness concept.
+Provide a foundation in the integrative holistic health and wellness concept.

-These academic programs introduce students to complementary and alternative modalities that promote optimal health and healing, at both an academic and experiential level.
-Students are exposed to a variety of topics and encouraged to carefully evaluate the research on evidence-based holistic practices.
-Students are also presented with a framework for wellness, assisting them to make informed life-style choices and establish respectful, cooperative relationships with others and the environment.
+These academic programs introduce students to contemplative, complementary and alternative modalities at both an academic and experiential level, that promote optimal health and healing.
+Students are exposed to a variety of topics and encouraged to carefully evaluate the research on evidence-based holistic practices as well as utilize contemplative methodologies to increase their understanding.
+Students are also presented with a holistic framework for wellness, assisting them to make informed life-style choices and establish respectful, cooperative relationships with others and the environment.